2010 Israeli Air Force CH-53 crash: Search and rescue

 A search-and-rescue unit was sent by Israel to Romania to assist in the rescue, and included approximately 80 personnel from the IDF Medical Corps, the IAF, the Oketz K-9 Unit, the 669 Airborne Rescue and Evacuation Unit, the Chief Military Rabbinate, search and rescue teams, the IDF Spokesperson's Unit, and an investigatory team to the crash site.

 Rescuers could not land near the crash site due to the rugged terrain, and had to either walk to the crash site on a difficult path or be lowered to the site by rope.
 In addition, the bad weather also made it tougher for search-and-rescue teams to identify and reach the crash site.

 The Romanian authorities declared the area around the crash site a closed military zone and sent police and security forces into the mountain the morning after the accident.

 On 27 July 2010, the Romanian Defense Ministry officially announced that 7 bodies were found, and that there were no survivors in the accident.

 Around midnight on 27 July 2010, the Romanian Army discovered the helicopter's black box.
 The Romanian troops sent a photo of the black box to the IDF, which confirmed that it was the actual black box of the helicopter.
 Israeli Air Force officials confirmed that Israel would investigate the black box.

-On 30 July, the IDF Chief Rabbi Brigadier-General Raphael Peretz confirmed that all the bodies were identified and that an IAF plane would take off to Israel with the six bodies during the morning hours of July 30.
+On 30 July, the IDF Chief Rabbi Brigadier-General Raphael Peretz confirmed that all the bodies were identified and that an IAF plane would take off to Israel with the six Israeli bodies during the morning hours of July 30.